 How many drainage holes do you need?

-The number of drainage holes needed will vary based on the overall size of the planter.
-However, a good rule of thumb is a minimum of two drainage holes.
+The number of drainage holes needed will vary based on the overall size of the planter, but a good rule of thumb is a minimum of two drainage holes.
 For a 36-inch planter, we recommend 3-4 drainage holes.
 For a 46-inch planter, 4-6 drainage holes should be sufficient.
 Be sure to consider the height and narrowness of the planter.
 For example, if you have a tall, thin planter, it might not make sense to drill 4-6 drainage holes.

 Should You Use Planters with Drainage holes?